oren/oren.github.io/articles/how-to-score-a-business-plan/README.md

 # How to Score a Business Plan

 A Business Plan is a document.
 You score it between 0 and 24.
-Only spend 5-10 minute reading and scoring it.
+Spend only 5-10 minutes reading and scoring it.

 ![score](how-to-score-a-business-plan.png)